zlkurka/fly-fish/change_ideas.md

 ## Modifications
 ### Inventory
 - Add options to display `flies`, `locations`.
+- Revamp system for storing data about `fish` (name, rarity, crafting output).
+Maybe make a class for fish?
 ### Main menu
 - Only display options that are possible for player (e.g., no travel option if player only has one `location` unlocked).
 ### Fishing